Tax Reporting

 Partial Sales & Use Tax Exemption for R&D Property

-A partial sales and use tax exemption for R&D equipment became effective on July 1, 2014.
+A partial sale and use tax exemption for R&D equipment became effective on July 1, 2014.
 In general, to be eligible for the exemption, three conditions must be met: the purchaser must be a “qualified person,” the equipment purchased must be “qualified property,” and the equipment must be used for R&D in a specified research area.

 Qualified Person Requirement